breandan/galoisenne/latex/popl2024/rebuttal.md

 (v1 × w2 + y3 + 1) <=> [S ∈ Y] <=> ["Q R" ∈ L(G)]
 ```

-Where `v1` can be interepreted as the truth value for "Is Q in hole 1?" and `w2` is interpreted as the truth value for "Is R in hole 2?" and `y3` is interpreted as the truth value for "does the entire string derive S?".
+Where `v1` can be interpreted as the truth value for "Is Q in hole 1?" and `w2` is interpreted as the truth value for "Is R in hole 2?" and `y3` is interpreted as the truth value for "does the entire string derive S?".
 This says that iff the string is recognizable by G (`y` is true), then the nonterminal Q must be hole 1 (`v1` is true) and R must be in hole 2 (`w2` is true).

 ## Reviewer #785A